Common Questions About Labiaplasty Recovery

 - Uncontrolled bleeding from incisions

-For More Information, Contact Dr. Barach
+For More Information, Contact Dr. Kayastha

-If you would like more information about labiaplasty, contact Dr. Barach and schedule a personal consultation at our Albany practice.
+If you would like more information about labiaplasty, contact Dr. Kayastha and schedule a personal consultation at our Albany practice.
 We will answer all of your questions and address any concerns, and let you know whether you are a candidate for the procedure.